mrakgr/The-Spiral-Language/readme.md

 Cannot convert a function that is not annotated into a type.
 ```

 This is how v2 works, there isn't some iron rule that the language has to be designed like this.
 A language that uses partial evaluation for everything could do more processing in order to distribute the annotation if it is possible.
-Or it could be possible to ommit the return type like it was the case in Spiral v0.09.
+Or it could be possible to omit the return type like it was the case in Spiral v0.09.

 In general though, this fanciness is not necessary.
 Speaking from experience, whenever I've used closures in F#, they tended to be a lot simpler than functions I would use to structure the program.
 Having closures that return other closures is not the kind of situation I've had to come across.
 Functions, yes, I use that technique all the time.
 It is a large part of what makes functional programming so expressive.
-Closures, no. It is easier to bundle their arguments into a tuple, and it a practice I'd recommend doing in Spiral.
+Closures, no. It is easier to bundle their arguments into a tuple, and it is a practice I'd recommend doing in Spiral.

 So this kind of design is perfectly fine from my point of view.